 - Students interested in enrolling in Collegiate Start@Elon must notify their guidance counselor of their intent and work with the counselor to determine the appropriate college course(s) and/or course to be taken.
 Students must complete and submit application – Collegiate Start@Elon Application for Admission – to counselor/principal for approval.

 - The following must accompany the application: $10 application fee (cash or check made out to Elon University), copy of SAT/ACT scores, transcript, and free/reduced lunch documentation (if applicable).
-Students will be notified of admission decision in writing by the Collegiate Start@Elon office.
+Students will be notified of admission decision via e-mail by the Collegiate Start@Elon office.
 The Collegiate Start@Elon office will work with high school guidance counselors and/or administrators to secure a space in the student’s preferred Elon course(s).

 - Submit tuition/fees (return by the appropriate deadline set by the Bursars Office).